jdgrogan338/Personal-Lines-Functions/docs/increased_limit_factors.md

 __Circumstances__

-It was difficult in my generalized linear model to adequately represent the auto Factors.
+It was difficult in my generalized linear model to adequately represent the auto limit Factors.
 I didn't understand the behavior of the risk.
 By this, I mean, I didn't know how one split limit should be rated relative to another split limit in theory.
 I needed a smooth transition from level to level in order to maintain control of my correlated variables like age and credit, but my attempts at curve fitting yielded erroneous results.
-In general, I had two mass point 100/300 and 250/500, and all other levels were sparse.
+In general, I had two mass points 100/300 and 250/500, and all other levels were sparse.
 If could figure out a way to convert the limit to a number, according to a solid theory, then I could leverage the two mass points to govern the shape of the entire rating plan.

 __Derivation__